AyeChanAungThwin/2HibernateOneToOneRs/README-English.md

 		laptop = null;
 	}
 ```
+-  But if we used **CascadeType.PERSIST**, it will only deletes a person.

 -  We want to use HQL query.
 Can we get the foreign key from **Person Entity**?
 - Of course, you can!
 -  Normally, we create the relationship like this.